 But what about this place to which we are headed?
 What's there to know about Kilimanjaro apart from the sign at the summit?
 Lots.
-There's so much more to Kilimanjaro than just climbing her slopes.
 Here are 19 Kilimanjaro facts that will enhance your experience of this beautiful mountain and it's people.

 What & Where is Mt.
 Kilimanjaro?

 Kilimanjaro is the highest free-standing mountain in the world, that is, it's not part of a mountain range.
 Situated approximately 200 miles south of the Equator in Tanzania.
-Formerly Tanganyika, part of German East Africa during colonial times.
+(Formerly known as Tanganyika, part of German East Africa during colonial times.)

-One of the Seven Summits, Kilimanjaro stands at 19,341ft, 5895m above sea level at it’s highest point, Uhuru Peak, the highest point on the crater rim.
+One of the Seven Summits, Kilimanjaro stands at 19,341ft, 5895m, above sea level at it’s highest point, Uhuru Peak.

 Formed at the same time as the Great Rift Valley, (around 750,000 years ago), Mount Kilimanjaro is one of the largest volcanoes in the world.

 A stratovolcano - otherwise known as a composite volcano - made up of layers of lava, ash and tephra (the material that falls back after an eruption).
 Comprising three volcanic peaks: Kibo (the one we climb), Mawenzi (a technical climb) and Shira.
 Kibo is classified as a dormant volcano, both Mawenzi and Shira are extinct.

 Mount Kilimanjaro towers above the Kilimanjaro National Park, a UNESCO World Heritage Site of approximately 75,000 hectares.
 The National Park was established in 1973, and at the time comprised the area above the tree-line, with wildlife corridors through the forest.